-There are two different routes for students in Science: IGCSE Coordinated Science, a Dual Award Specification which combines all three Sciences into two IGCSEs; and Separate Sciences in Biology, Physics and Chemistry (resulting in 3 IGCSEs).
+There are two different routes through for students in Science: IGCSE Coordinated Science, Dual Award Specification which combines all three Sciences into two IGCSE's and Separate Sciences in Biology, Physics and Chemistry (resulting in 3 IGCSE's).

-Many students in Year 10 and 11 will undertake the IGCSE Coordinated Science, Dual Award Specification.
-At the end of this two year programme students will attain two IGCSEs, which are graded on the average of the three Sciences studied: Biology, Physics and Chemistry.
-By taking this course, students are then able to complete any of the three Science subjects as part of their IB Diploma Programme, at Standard Level or Higher Level, dependent on achieving the required grades.
+The majority of Year 10 and 11 students will undertake the IGCSE Coordinated Science, Dual Award Specification.
+At the end of this two year programme students will attain two IGCSE's, which are graded on the average of the three Sciences studied: Biology, Physics and Chemistry.
+By taking this course, students are then able to complete any of the three Science subjects as part of their IB Diploma Programme, both at Standard Level or Higher Level, dependent on achieving the required grades (B grade for SL and A for HL).
 For nearly all students this is an excellent route and in no way limits the option of studying Sciences in IB, or further education.